2022 Investment Climate Statements: Saint Kitts and Nevis

 The Federation of St. Christopher and Nevis (St. Kitts and Nevis) is a member of the Organization of Eastern Caribbean States (OECS) and the Eastern Caribbean Currency Union (ECCU).
 The government seeks to facilitate a conducive business climate to attract more foreign investment.
 St. Kitts and Nevis remains vulnerable to external shocks such as climate change impacts, natural disasters, and global economic downturns.
-According to Eastern Caribbean Central Bank (ECCB) figures, the economy of St. Kitts and Nevis had an estimated gross domestic product (GDP) of $927.4 million (2.5 billion Eastern Caribbean dollars) in 2020, having contracted 11.2 percent mainly due to the ongoing COVID-19 pandemic and the resulting impact on the tourism sector.
-The International Monetary Fund (IMF) forecasts real GDP growth of -2 percent in 2021.
+According to Eastern Caribbean Central Bank (ECCB) figures, the economy of St. Kitts and Nevis had an estimated GDP of $745 million (2 billion Eastern Caribbean dollars) in 2021, after contracting in 2020 due to the ongoing COVID-19 pandemic and the resulting impact on the tourism sector.
+The IMF forecasts real GDP growth of 10 percent in 2022, effectively reversing this contraction.

-The COVID-19 pandemic has significantly reduced the economic gains St. Kitts and Nevis had made in recent years.
+The COVID-19 pandemic significantly reduced the economic gains St. Kitts and Nevis had made in recent years.
 The impact of the pandemic on tourism, a mainstay of St. Kitts and Nevis’s economy that generates over 60 percent of GDP, has had ripple effects across the economy.
 The government has introduced measures to protect workers and key economic sectors.
 After the introduction of vaccines in 2021 the government lifted a strict quarantine for visitors, effectively rebooting the tourism industry.

 St. Kitts and Nevis has identified priority sectors for investment.
 These include financial services, tourism, real estate, agriculture, information technology, education services, renewable energy, and limited light manufacturing.